stanekTM/RX_Cabell_8ch_Motor_Servo/README.md

 When the receiver is restarted, it will start in Bind mode.

+## Fail-safe
+* At fail-safe the channels are set to the fail-safe value.
+* When a receiver is bound the failsafe values are reset to the default values and all channels at mid-point.
+The receiver also dis-arms if an RC signal is lost for 3 seconds.

+Powering the transmitter off before the model will cause the receiver to dis-arm after 3 seconds.

 ## Customizing fail-safe values
 **Do not set fail-safe values while in flight!** Due to the length of time it takes to write the new fail-safe values to EEPROM, the receiver may go into fail-safe mode while saving the values, causing loss of control of the model.
 Before flying a model, always test the fail-safe values after they have been set.